What is Co-ownership?

 What is co-ownership?

-Co-ownership is when an asset, such as a home, is jointly owned by two or more parties.
-In a co-ownership arrangement, all owners are listed on the asset’s title, signifying that each holds a specific percentage share of ownership.
-Opting for co-ownership means entering into a legal and financial partnership with the other buyers, as well as an agreement about property access.
+In a co-ownership arrangement, all owners are listed on the asset’s title, signifying that each holds a specific share.
+Opting for co-ownership means entering into an agreement about property access and responsibilities.

 Scroll to Top